PDKT-Team/ctf/fbctf2019/hr-admin-module/README.md

 .....
 ```

 We got a bunch of `oid`s.
-We can try use `lo_get` to load the object's content.
+We can try using `lo_get` to load object's content.
 For example, `lo_get(16439)` will load the content of `/etc/passwd`.
-If we want to load it, we need to handle the whitespaces first (e.g. convert to hex/base64).
-Because the result of `lo_gets` is `bytea`, we need to convert it to `UTF8` so it can be appended in the query.
+Because the result of `lo_gets` is `bytea`, we need to convert it to `UTF8` so that it can be appended in the query.

 We can try to load some objects with lowest `oid`.
 The flag is in object with `oid` 16444.
-No whitespaces in the flag so we can just display it as is.
+There are no whitespaces in the flag so we can just display it as is.

 To load the flag: